ReactiveX/rxdart/README.md

 - [BehaviorSubject](https://pub.dev/documentation/rxdart/latest/rx/BehaviorSubject-class.html) - A broadcast StreamController that caches the latest added value or error.
 When a new listener subscribes to the Stream, the latest value or error will be emitted to the listener.
 Furthermore, you can synchronously read the last emitted value.
 - [ReplaySubject](https://pub.dev/documentation/rxdart/latest/rx/ReplaySubject-class.html) - A broadcast StreamController that caches the added values.
 When a new listener subscribes to the Stream, the cached values will be emitted to the listener.
+- [BufferedSubject](https://pub.dev/documentation/rxdart/latest/rx/BufferedSubject-class.html) - A broadcast StreamController that caches the added values while there are no listeners.
+When the first new listener subscribes to the Stream, the cached values will be emitted to the listener.

 ## Rx Observables vs Dart Streams